mairda/vmlauncher/README.md

 vmconfigsdir=~/.my-vms/

 Where ~ indicates the user's home directory.
 The value doesn't have to end in a slash.
-When there is no .vmlauncher.cfg file or the vmconfifsdir is not set in it then the default location of a .vmlauncher directory in the user's home directory is used.
+When there is no .vmlauncher.cfg file or the vmconfigsdir is not set in it then the default location of a .vmlauncher directory in the user's home directory is used.